 Individual Therapy for the Treatment of Pure O

-In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers five weekly, low-fee therapy / support groups for adults with OCD, Pure Obsessional OCD, and related conditions.
+In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers six weekly, low-fee therapy / support groups for adults with OCD, Pure Obsessional OCD, and related conditions.
 Research has shown that group CBT is extremely effective for the treatment of all types of OCD, including Pure O. All groups at the OCD Center of Los Angeles are led by our professional staff therapists, and use the same CBT treatment protocol as our individual therapy program.
 Please note that all of our groups require an assessment prior to participation, and are open only to adults over the age of 18 with OCD, Pure Obsessional OCD, and related anxiety based conditions.
-Please note that we currently have openings in our Tuesday evening and Wednesday evening low-fee groups for adults with OCD.
+Also please note that all groups meet at our Brentwood office in Los Angeles.
 To learn more about our weekly groups for adults, click here.

 Online Therapy and Telephone Therapy for the Treatment of Pure O